cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 ### Before you Begin

-This is an advanced topic; we assume that you know how to write policy and you are familiar with the [Design Center API][The Design Center API], its [command line tools][Command Line Sketches] and and Design Center sketch [management in CFEngine Enterprise][Design Center in CFEngine Enterprise].
+This is an advanced topic; we assume that you know how to write CFEngine policy, and that you are familiar with the Design Center [command line tools][Command Line Sketches] and, if you are an Enterprise use, with the
+[Design Center app in CFEngine Enterprise][Design Center in CFEngine Enterprise].

 ## Instructions